-Rocker profiles - The most commonly prescribed external therapeutic shoe modification.
-Rocker profiles are used to afford pressure relief for the plantar surface of the foot, to limit the need for sagittal plane motion in the joints of the foot and to alter gait kinetics and kinematics in proximal joints.
+The most commonly prescribed external therapeutic shoe modification are Rocker profiles, used to afford pressure relief for the plantar surface of the foot, to limit the need for sagittal plane motion in the joints of the foot, and to alter gait kinetics and kinematics in proximal joints.

 Socks for people with diabetes are usually designed to be form-fitting and seamless in order to eliminate any potential sources of irritation.
 The socks might have fibers with some anti-microbial or anti-fungal properties, yet for the most part their main purpose is to not make foot issues related to diabetes any worse.